 You can create a free basic account at www.polleverywhere.com that can be used to poll up to 40 students at a time.
 Students typically respond anonymously and don’t require Poll Everywhere accounts.
 For larger classes, you can purchase an instructor license with additional features and the ability to poll up to 700 respondents.
 Alternatively, you can have students purchase an individual license.

-Unless iClicker is provided by their school, students will need to purchase an iClicker REEF license (iClicker does provide a free 14-day trial).
+Unless an iClicker license is provided by their school, students will need to purchase an iClicker REEF license (iClicker offers a free 14-day trial).

 Still using iClicker Classic? iClicker Cloud provides more question types and functionality than iClicker Classic, integrates with the Canvas Roster and Gradebook, and gives you the option of allowing students to respond to polls in the classroom using iClicker remote devices (in addition to mobile devices and laptops).
 We recommend that Georgetown instructors using iClicker Classic switch to iClicker Cloud.